marksteadman080592/kokoweb.co.uk/index.md

 "So many wrongs in the world, so little time to right them" thought superman to himself as he binge watched his way through the third series of mad men.

-why is it that people always describe boxing as "violent chess" but they never describe chess as "non-violent boxing"

-I was fired from the first job I had after the boss found out I lied on my resume.
-I'd said that I was hard-working and reliable

 [<img align="center" width="390" height="130" src="https://i.imgur.com/HlpOH0C.jpg">](https://payhip.com/marksteadman)